SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 - Try and download/clone `Dockerfile` to a temporary directory for the project.
 - run the migrations check code and return all the migrations check information.

-This lets the Ui know if a project is supported and what metadata version (currently `9`) the project is on, as well as what metadata version the core-service supports.
+This lets the UI know if a project is supported and what metadata version (currently `9`) the project is on, as well as what metadata version the core-service supports.
 If the request returns `"result": { "project_supported": true, ...}` it can use this version of the service.
 If `"result": {"project_supported": false, ...}`, it can get the `result: {"core_compatibility_status": {"project_metadata_version": "8", ...}, ...}` value, e.g. `7`,
 check if there is a core-service for metadata version 7 deployed (more on that later) and if so, use that version of the core-service.
 If no core-service for this version is deployed, the project is not supported and need a migration.